wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 This complete aloofness, unconcern with mind and body, is the best proof that at the core of your beïng you are neither mind nor body.
 What happens to the body and the mind may not be within your power to change, but you can always put an end to your imagining yourself to be body and mind.
 Whatever happens, remind yourself that only your body and mind are affected, not your self.
-The more earnest you are at remembering what needs to be remembered, the sooner will you be aware of yourself as you are, for memory will become experience.
+The more earnest you are at remembering what needs to be remembered, the sooner will you be aware of yourself as you are, for memory will become experiënce.
 Earnestness reveals beïng.
-What is imagined and willed becomes actuälity — here lies the danger as well as the way out.
+What is imagined and willed becomes actuality — here lies the danger as well as the way out.

 Tell me — what steps have you taken to separate your real self, that in you which is changeless, from your body and mind?